ADDISON: 469-547-1019

 This delicious treat’s name is derived from the Spanish word for cheese (queso).

-They are both served in Mexico and in the U.S. as a popular snack.
+They are both served in Mexico and in the U.S. as popular snacks.

 In Mexico, it is made with a corn tortilla folded over melted Oaxaca cheese and served with guacamole, salsa, and sour cream.

-The Americans prefer using flour tortillas and fill them with a generic “Mexican” cheese mix or Monterey Jack.
+The Americans prefer using flour tortillas and filling them with a generic “Mexican” cheese mix or Monterey Jack.

 Tacos are an original favorite in Mexico.
 It is a traditional and authentic Mexican dish that varies regionally in terms of the fillings.